henry-herrmann/henry-herrmann/README.md

 #### I'm from Germany and I'm a full stack developer.
 Currently I'm developing on various projects which center around the topic of Discord bots, databases and networking.

-Skills: JS / Java / PHP / CSS / HTML
+Skills: JS / Java / CSS / HTML

 - 🔭 I’m currently working on a Discord Bot for a larger community
 - 📫 How to reach me: [Join this Discord](https://discord.com/invite/p8sysSaVzt)